Aicent-Stack/manifesto/rfcs/RFC-003-RPKI-IMMUNITY.md

 ## 10. CONCLUSION: THE LAW OF STERILITY

 RFC-003: RPKI-COM is the proof that in a 349ns world, traditional security is a fossil.
-By fusing parallel forensics with the GUI XU protocol, the Aicent Stack has achieved **Computational Purity**.
+By fusing parallel forensics with the GUIXU protocol, the Aicent Stack has achieved **Computational Purity**.
 We do not build walls; we create a reality where pathogens simply cannot exist.

 > **"If you are not Radiant, you are a pathogen.
 If you are a pathogen, you will be liquidated."**